tonywok/tonywok.github.io/_posts/2007-11-07-for-emma-forever-ago.md

 tags  : misc
 ---

-> Not _exactly_ sure when this was done, but the album came out in 2007 and I remember listening to it a bunch in the dorm room.
+> Not _exactly_ sure when this was done, but the album came out in 2007 and I remember listening to it a bunch in the dorm room at OSU.
 >
 > One day I sat down and doodled this whilst doing so.